uwblueprint/sdc-actions/README.md

 ## TODO

-* CI/CD for this repo!
+* CI/CD for this repo?